sabrinamerkin/sabrinamerkin.github.io/_posts/2000-01-01-Upload-in-Progress.md

 ```
 ![]({{ site.url }}{{ site.baseurl }}/images/Salary/gender_avg_salary.png)<!-- -->

 The average salaries for male and female employees are approximately equivalent.

-We will now identify the average annual salary for both genders.
+Next, we will plot the average salaries for both genders over time.
+This will require reformatting `Joining Date` in the dataset.
+We will extract the year information from `Joining Date` and hold these values in a new list.
+This new list of years (integers) will then be reassigned to `Joining Date`.
+Additionally, we will create a new data frame to hold gendered average salaries for each year.
+We will visualize this data with a line plot.

 ```python
 # Create a new list to extract the join year